bryborge/nostalgicode/README.md

-# Dev Playground
+# NostalgiCODE

-Ground Zero for tinkering and learning all the things!
-This is also home to several of my code projects from Epicodus, for reference ... and nostalgia.
+This is home to several code projects from Epicodus and online tutorials, for reference ... and nostalgia.